betaflight/betaflight/docs/LedStrip.md

 ## Supported hardware

-Only strips of 32 WS2812 LEDs are supported currently.
+Only strips of 32 WS2811/WS2812 LEDs are supported currently.
 If the strip is longer than 32 LEDs it does not matter, but only the first 32 are used.

 WS2812 LEDs require an 800khz signal and precise timings and thus requires the use of a dedicated hardware timer.

-Note: The initial code may work with WS2801 + External LEDs since the protocol is the same, WS2811/WS2812B should also work but may require very simple timing adjustments to be made in the source.
-Not all WS2812 ICs use the same timings, some batches use different timings.
+Note: Not all WS2812 ICs use the same timings, some batches use different timings.

 It could be possible to be able to specify the timings required via CLI if users request it.